 Yes.
-Donations may be made directly to the Purdue Fort Wayne Foundation or through Purdue Fort Wayne’s Office of Development and Alumni Relations.
+Donations may be made directly to the Purdue Fort Wayne Foundation or through Purdue Fort Wayne’s Office of Development and Alumni Engagement.
 The foundation actively works to generate, build, sustain, and leverage connections to engage donors, alumni, foundations, and community partners.
 The foundation works in close partnership with Purdue Fort Wayne to cultivate donor relationships and philanthropy.

-Donors interested in supporting Purdue Fort Wayne may contact either the Purdue Fort Wayne Foundation at 260-481-6804 or the Office of Development and Alumni Relations at [email protected] or 260-481-6962 to discuss gifts to the university to support the area(s) of their choice, including student scholarships, colleges and schools, endowments, facilities, athletics, and the arts.
+Donors interested in supporting Purdue Fort Wayne may contact either the Purdue Fort Wayne Foundation at 260-481-6804 or the Office of Development and Alumni Engagement at [email protected] or 260-481-6962 to discuss gifts to the university to support the area(s) of their choice, including student scholarships, colleges and schools, endowments, facilities, athletics, and the arts.
 Additionally, gifts may be made directly via the university’s secure giving website.